bonniejools/dubrace/README.md

 # Dubrace

 A 3d music visualizer.
-[Try it out here](https://bonniejools.github.io/dubrace/).
+Built in less than 24h